By the end of this lesson you should be able to:

 The lessons this week and next week examine issues related to presenting data for thematic display.
 In Lesson 4 we focus on data classification and color schemes, and in Lesson 5 we focus on different kinds of map representations.
 How do different data classifications affect map pattern recognition?
 How do different color schemes affect pattern recognition?
 What is the appropriate classification for a given dataset?
 In Lessons 4 and 5, you will explore classification and symbolization tools to create several map series using longitudinal crime data.

 Lesson 4 is one week in length.
-(See the Calendar in ANGEL for specific due dates.)
+(See the Calendar in Canvas for specific due dates.)
 To finish this lesson, you must complete the activities listed below.

 |1||Read the concepts introduced for this lesson.||See the Concept Gallery page to begin.|